KyleAMathews/Fuzzymatcher.js/README.md

 A string fuzzymatching library!

-It was written to power an autocompletion widget for backbone.js models but I'm sure you can find other creative uses for it.
+It was written to power auto-completion widgets for backbone.js models but I'm sure you can find other creative uses for it.

 ### Features

 * Small (1.5 KB minified and gzipped) library for fuzzymatching strings.
 * Highly performant on arrays up to 10,000 items.
+* Match results are memoized by default.
 * Search against one or multiple lists at a time.
 * Perfect for creating autocomplete widgets

 ### How to use

-##### Simple example.
+#### Simple example.

     // Initialize a new fuzzymatcher list.
     // words is an Array of javascript objects.
 For now, fuzzymatcher.js